Essential Skills To Look for When Hiring Customer Service Representatives

 Consider this quote by Clare Muscutt: “Building a good customer experience does not happen by accident.
 It happens by design.”

-The best possible way to build a great customer experience is by testing your candidates for customer service skills and then giving them the opportunity to put those skills to work.
+The best possible way to build a great customer experience is by testing your candidates for customer service skills and giving them the opportunity to put those skills to work.